 Present the main idea you will be discussing and how you will organize your paper.
+Include how your research study relates to the course content in Nursing 1000.

 b.
 What is the significance of the article?
-(14 marks)

-Give a brief summary of what the research findings are.
-(6) Indicate who the findings would be significant to and why.
-Consider the broad context of health care (8).
+(14 marks) Summarize the research findings by briefly describing the issue, methodology, sample, and results.
+(8) Describe who the findings would be significant to and why.
+Consider the broad context of health care.
+(6)